 How does this 28-lot housing subdivision plan differ from what Davidon proposed the last time, in 2017?
 Is this the same as the 28-lot alternative described in the Draft EIR in 2017?

 The subdivision for which Davidon Homes is seeking approval as part of this agreement is a more modest version of the 28-lot design previously included as an alternative in the EIR, and significantly smaller than the 63-unit development Davidon was pushing for at that time.
 The new project plan is for mid-range, not luxury, mostly single-story homes.
 It includes an increased buffer between the housing development and the parkland and existing homes, and will have fewer impacts on views for existing neighbors.

 Why were the negotiations conducted privately between KCPP and Davidon?

-After a few months of preliminary conversation, it became clear we were ready to work toward a Purchase and Sale Agreement, solely between Davidon as seller and the Kelly Creek Protection Project as buyer.
+After a few months of preliminary conversation in late 2017, it became clear we were ready to work toward a Purchase and Sale Agreement, solely between Davidon as seller and the Kelly Creek Protection Project as buyer.
 As a fiscally-sponsored project of the 501(c)(3) Earth Island Institute, KCPP was in a position to bring in large tax-deductible donations and grants to make such a purchase.
 The process had to be strictly confidential because of the sensitive legal and technical issues that needed to be resolved.
 This is standard procedure for major land transactions.
 Now that we’ve reached a compromise that both the Kelly Creek Protection Project and Davidon Homes can support, the residential and park plans will go through a full environmental review process with multiple opportunities for public comment.